KalyaniWaghchaure/Main-Flows-Tasks/README.md

 1. Design the user interface for the calculator using Python's input function.
 2. Implement functions for basic arithmetic operations like addition, subtraction, multiplication, and division.
 3. Handle user input validation to ensure the calculator behaves predictably.

+Task5:
+Description:
+Develop a USD currency converter application with a graphical userinterface (GUI) in Python.
+The application will allow users to input anamount in USD and convert it to various other currencies based on the latest exchange rates.
+The application should be easy to use and provide accurate, up-to-date conversion rates.
+Responsibility: 1.
+Environment Setup:
+• Install Python and necessary libraries (e.g., Tkinter for GUI, requests for API calls).
+2. Currency Conversion Logic:
+• Implement the logic to convert USD to selected currencies using the fetched exchange rates.
+• Ensure accurate calculations and handle edge cases (e.g., very large or small amounts).
+3. GUI Design and Development:
+• Design the layout of the application using Tkinter or any other Python GUI framework.
+• Create input fields for the USD amount and dropdown menus for selecting